apoikos/pkg-xmobar/readme.md

 controlled over dbus.
 All signals defined in [src/Signal.hs] as `data SignalType` can now be sent over dbus to xmobar.
-Due to current limitations of the implementation only one process of xmobar can aquire the dbus.
-This is handled on a first-come-first-seved basis, meaning that the first process will get the dbus interface.
+Due to current limitations of the implementation only one process of xmobar can acquire the dbus.
+This is handled on a first-come-first-served basis, meaning that the first process will get the dbus interface.
 Other processes will run without further problems, yet have no dbus interface.